enocean-js/node-enocean/README.md

 * [node-enocean-dimmer](https://github.com/Holger-Will/node-enocean-dimmer)

 to find out how to use them, see the examples in the example folder here or in the other modules repository.

+## changing the sensor file

+the learned sensors are saved in